This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may

 - Pain medicine may be given.
 Do not wait until the pain is severe before you ask for more medicine.

-- A urine sample is used to check for blood, an infection, or abnormal cells.
+- A urine sample is checked for blood, an infection, or abnormal cells.

-- An x-ray, CT, or MRI may show if the cancer has spread to your organs.
-You may be given contrast liquid to help the tumor show up better.
+- X-ray, ultrasound, CT, or MRI pictures may show the tumor size and location.
+The pictures may also show if the cancer has spread to other places in your body.
+You may be given contrast liquid to help the bladder, kidneys, and ureters show up better in pictures.
 Tell the healthcare provider if you have ever had an allergic reaction to contrast liquid.
 Do not enter the MRI room with anything metal.
 Metal can cause serious injury.
 Tell the healthcare provider if you have any metal in or on your body.